michael-betz/litex_test_project/zedboard/README.md

     make menuconfig
     make -j4 uImage LOADADDR=0x00008000
     make zynq-zed.dtb

+# Copy kernel image and device-tree to SD card
     cp arch/arm/boot/uImage /media/sdcard/
     cp arch/arm/boot/dts/zynq-zed.dtb /media/sdcard

+# to configure u-boot, create a uEnv.txt as shown below and copy it to SD card

+# Try it on Zedboard, the linux kernel should boot and panic
+# because of the missing root filesystem

 # debian rootfs (on host)
     mkdir rootfs